• CVE-2022-38694: Unisoc BootROM Arbitrary Address Write (AAW)

 This post will cover some different detection evasion techniques that can be employed to custom agents in a compromised Linux host.
 A malware author needs to have good OPSEC making sure that their agent remains stealthy leaving little to no IOCs — this is obviously on top of using a secure and stealthy Red Team Infrastructure.

-• Linux Kernel: Introduction to Kernel Stack Overflows
+• Introduction to Linux Kernel Stack Overflows

 In the Linux Kernel 'ring (0)' a stack is also allocated for local variables defined in functions.
 These functions are mainly implemented for device drivers that are defined in different Loadable Kernel Modules (LKMs).
 The same stack is also vulnerable to stack overflow attacks that aim at overwriting the return address saved on the stack — this post will cover exploiting these vulnerabilities.